draruki/Snake/README.md

 # Snake
-A small snake game I wrote in C using the ncurses library.
+A small snake game I wrote in C using ncurses.